Multi-Node Quick Start: Install and run Vespa on AWS EC2

 - An AWS account

-Navigate to the AWS EC2 console and to the region of your choice.
+Navigate to the AWS EC2 console and correct region.

 - Click Create Security Group under the Security Groups section.
 Give your security group a descriptive name; you'll need to refer back to it soon.